STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Background and Motivation

 Large model training often leads to severe GPU memory fragmentation, especially when complex parallelism strategies are combined with memory optimization techniques (e.g., recomputation).
 Figure~\ref{fig:mem_util_comp} shows the memory efficiency of GPT-2 (345M parameters)~\cite{openai-gpt2} trained on 8 NVIDIA A800-80G GPUs under different training configurations.
 The baseline uses 1F1B pipeline parallelism, achieves acceptable 90\% memory efficiency with 52.1~GB of reserved memory.
 Using Virtual Pipeline Parallelism (VPP)~\cite{megatron2} can improve training throughput.
 However, the utilization of VPP increases the allocated memory to 51.8~GB, and complicates the memory activities, reducing memory efficiency to 80\%, leading to 59.9 GB of reserved memory.
 This higher memory usage can lead to OOM errors in some training scenarios.
 Recomputation is often used to mitigate memory requirement; however, while it reduces allocated memory, it also drops memory efficiency around 60\%, causing significant memory waste.
 Therefore, memory fragmentation prevents logically effective approaches from achieving the expected memory reduction.
 Not only GPT-2, we found that many popular large models (e.g., Llama~\cite{llama}, Qwen~\cite{qwen}) suffer from serious memory fragmentation in training (see \S~\ref{sec:evaluation}).

 \textbf{Low Memory Efficiency Slows Training.} Low memory efficiency often prevents more efficient parallelism strategies from fitting within available GPUs, which is a common challenge in large model training.
 As a case, we trained Qwen2.5-14B on 16 NVIDIA H200 GPUs, requiring at least 2-way tensor parallelism ($TP=2$) to fit.
-We selected 2-way pipeline parallelism ($PP=2$), 4-way data parallelism ($DP=4$), enabled VPP to reduce bubble ratio for better training speed, but encountered OOM.
+We selected 2-way pipeline parallelism ($PP=2$), 4-way data parallelism ($DP=4$), and enabled VPP to reduce bubble ratio for better training speed, but encountered OOM.
 To adapt, we tried three alternatives: (1) replacing VPP with 1F1B, but still occurs OOM, (2) enabling recomputation, and (3) increasing $TP$ from 2 to 4.
-We also applied \system to $TP=2$, $PP=2$, and $DP=4$ with virtual pipeline enabled, which successfully fit in memory.
-The the alternative training configurations degrade training speed by 24.5\% and 7.1\% compared to \system respectively, highlighting the critical role of memory efficiency in enabling high-performance parallelism strategies.
+The alternative training configurations degrade training speed by 24.5\% and 7.1\% compared to the ideal case without memory fragmentation, respectively, highlighting the critical role of memory efficiency in enabling high-performance parallelism strategies.